shamitlal/CoCoNets/README.md

 <img src="vis.gif">

 ### Installation
 First you have to make sure that you have all dependencies in place.
-The simplest way to do so, is to use pip install.
+The simplest way to do so, is by running the following command:

 `pip install -r requirements.txt`

+For our implmentation we use `torch==1.12.1+cu113` and  `torchvision==0.13.1+cu113`, although feel free to use your favorite version.

 ### Dataset and checkpoints ###